cmu-rss-lab/rosdiscover-evaluation/README.rst

   - architecture-style/    The definition of the ROS architeture style used for analysis.
   - deps/                  Contains the code that the evaluation pacakges uses.
-    |- rosdiscover/        The code for the implementation of the rosdiscover system
+    |- rosdiscover/        The code for the implementation of the ROSDiscover system
     |                      evaluated in the paper
     |- roswire/            The code for the layer used for interacting with ROS
     |                      Docker images